Arsenal All-Time Team Under Arsene Wenger

 Giroud began his career at Grenoble in Ligue 2 before joining Tours in 2008.
 Gird joined Arsenal in 2012.
 He won the FA Cup with Arsenal in 2014, 2015 and 2017, and totalled 105 goals in 253 games for the club.
 In January 2018, he transferred to Chelsea on an 18-month contract.
 Since 2011, he has played over 70 times for France.
 He played at the 2018 World Cup Finals, where France won their second title.

-Samir Nasri, Mathieu Flamini, Abou Diaby, Francis Coquelin
+Samir Nasri, Mathieu Flamini, Abou Diaby, Francis Coquelin, Nicolas Anelka, Alexandre Lacazette.

 -- According to various records, Guillaume Warmz never played a single game for Arsenal, but he is the only French goalkeeper ever on the book of the club.

 -- Nicolas Anelka played for Arsenal from 1997 to 1999.
 In all, he made 90 appearances for Arsenal, scoring 28 goals altogether for the club.
 He secured a big move to Real Madrid from here, but his career here was too short.
 Olivier Giroud played here much longer, despite his reputation was not as good as Anelka's career over here.
 He had been here for 6 seasons.